This website uses cookies to ensure you get the best experience on our website. Learn more

 Generally recommended for children

-We would recommend Jack's Camp for families with children aged eight and over.
+We recommend Jack's Camp for families with children aged eight and over.
 Families with younger children may prefer to consider Camp Kalahari, where there is no requirement to book private activities at additional cost.

 Notes